Toluna-IP/tolunaintegratedpaneldocs/general.md

 7) If the Respondent terminates from the new Survey, the Partner is notified through the Terminates Notiication method desribed [here.]() *To do: Add link to Notification page*

 8) If the routing is turned ON, the Respondent can be offered another Survey directly from the system.
 The routing feature can be turned on/off at the request of the Partner within 4-8 hours during USA business hours (8am - 5pm EST).

+---

+## "Tracking" Surveys and the WaveID Property

+A “Tracker” is a series of related surveys.
+Toluna calls each iteration of these Surveys a “Wave”.
+From the Respondent’s perspective, each Wave is experienced like an individual Survey.
+To the Partner, each Wave of a Tracker carries its own “WaveID” but shares a common SurveyID.
+All new partners are opted-in to use WaveID by default.
+WaveID will appear on Invites, Reports, Redirects, and in all Notifications (completion, termination, and surveyClosed).

+### Benefits of Using WaveID

+Since each iteration of the Tracker shares the same SurveyID, a Survey can be interpreted as duplicate if the WaveID is not included.
+Including WaveID eliminates the potential for "false duplicates" and increases the number of invites and the potential for a corresponding increase in completes.

+### Removing WaveID from Your Integration Profile

+toluna recommends that the Partner considers the combination of SurveyID+WaveID as the "unique identifier" for a Respondent's interaction with a Survey.
+If you wish to remove WaveID from your profile, please contact your Toluna representative.
+This requires a simple configuration change on the Toluna side.